amw-zero/reliability-blog/_texts/input-space-the-final-frontier.md

 What is the input space of this function?

 Here, `ls` takes in a single string.
 We immediately hit a wall: there are infinitely many strings.
 Of course, computers are physical machines, so we do have limits on the number of characters that can be in a string within a computer program.
-Let's represent the upper bound of the length of a string with _S_, and for simplicity let's assume that only lowercase English letters can be used.
-With these constraints, we can represent 26^_S_ individual directory paths which means it only takes _S_=7 to get us into the billions-of-possible-strings territory.
+Let's represent the upper bound of the length of a string with $$ S $$, and for simplicity let's assume that only lowercase English letters can be used.
+With these constraints, we can represent $$ 26^S $$ individual directory paths which means it only takes $$ S=7 $$ to get us into the billions-of-possible-strings territory.
 Real strings have much higher length upper bounds and allow many more characters, making the real-world possibilities even larger.

 By the Axiom of Input Totality, we're on the hook for making sure every single one yields the right result.

-## Data access
+# The input space of realistic data models

 Data access control is one area where correctness isn't a nice-to-have.
 If data is sensitive enough to have conditional access rules, then it's a big problem if someone sees it when they shouldn't.
 Data leaks aren't met with understanding from customers.
 They're met with lost business and lawsuits.
 Let's look at a simple representation of attribute-based access control[^fn4] for a resource and analyze its input space: